keenanschott/SVD-Image-Compression/README.md

 ## Energy

-Where a number $n$ of singular values and a number $k$ is the rank of the input matrix, the energy is given by
+Where a number $n$ of singular values and a number $k$ is the rank of the input matrix, the energy for a given channel is given by

 $E = \frac{\Sigma_{i=1}^{n} {σ_i}^2}{\Sigma_{i=1}^{k} {σ_i}^2}$

 ## Output

-In the `images` folder, three example images can be found in which the user can use to compress (or not, up to you  ). `car.png`'s compression looks as follows with a number $n$ of singular values equal to $20$:
+In the `images` folder, three example images can be found in which the user can compress (or not, up to you). `car.png`'s compression looks as follows with a number $n$ of singular values equal to $20$:

 ![`car.png`](https://i.imgur.com/TnOybsG.png "car.png")

+Please feel free to work on the present issue or expand on the project.
+Special thanks to Professor Mikucki and [Tim Baumann](http://timbaumann.info/svd-image-compression-demo/).